awsdocs/amazon-chime-administration-guide/doc_source/view-sip-app.md

-# Viewing SIP applications<a name="view-sip-app"></a>
+# Viewing a SIP media application<a name="view-sip-app"></a>

-Other administrators can see your SIP applications, and you can see theirs\.
-You can also view the details of any SIP application, and other administrators can view the details of yours\.
+Other administrators can view your SIP media applications, including their details, and you can view theirs\.

+**To view a SIP media application**

+1. Open the Amazon Chime console at [https://chime\.aws\.amazon\.com/](https://chime.aws.amazon.com)\.

 1. In the navigation pane, choose **SIP media applications**\.

-   The **Sip media application** page appears and displays all the applications in your organization\.
+   The **SIP media application** page appears and displays all the applications in your organization\.

-1. To view an application's details, choose the app's hyperlinked name\.
+1. To view an application's details, choose the application's name\.